-Ste- Task Location Required/Op- tional Notes 1 Specify settings in the file Meridium.AHI.Service.exe.config.
+Ste- Task Location Required/Op- tional Notes 1 Specify settings in the file Meridi- um.AHI.Service.exe.config.
 Meridium APM Applic- ation Server -and- Meridium APM Pro- cess Data Integ- ration Server Required During the server upgrade process, a backup of your previously used configuration file was created.
-You can use this pre-upgrade file as a reference to modify the new baseline configuration file.
+You can use this preupgrade file as a reference to modify the new baseline configuration file.
 You should not overwrite the baseline configuration file, as changes may have been made that are required for the service to work correctly.
-After you modify the baseline
+After

-Ste- p Task Location Required/Op- tional Notes con- figuration file, you can delete the pre-upgrade con- figuration file.
+Ste- Task Location Required/Op- tional Notes you modify the baseline con- figuration file, you can delete the pre- upgrade con- figuration file.